ovaltriangle/fingerprint-aligner/README.md

 ```

 ## Working with SARS-CoV-2 examples
 Inside the `examples` directory you can see some files which can be used to test the software.
-For example:
+For example, when you are inside the `cmake-release-build` folder:
 ```
 # Align 726 sequences of SARS-CoV-2 genomes against the reference
 fa -r ../examples/sars-reference.fa -q ../examples/italian_highcov_726.fasta -o ../examples/out.fasta -t 10